DocHound/DocHoundEngine/Docs/DevSettings.md

 # Development: Using the Settings/Configuration System

 The DocHound engine provides a standardized way to get configuration options (a.k.a. "settings").
 Options can be set globally (currently in app settings, but this will change) as well as through a settings object on the TOC root and also on individual topis though the same settings.
-(See also: [TOC File Structure](TOC-File-Structure)
+(See also: [TOC File Structure](TOC-File-Structure).

 ## The SettingsHelper Object